 Deferred Taxes.
 The 2008 Stimulus Act provided for accelerated depreciation by allowing a bonus first-year depreciation deduction of 50% of the adjusted basis of qualified property placed in service during 2008.
 Accordingly, our cash flow benefited in 2008 from having a lower cash tax obligation which, in turn, provided additional cash flow from operations.
 We estimate that our 2008 operating cash flow increased by approximately \$75.0 million as a result of the 2008 Stimulus Act with the associated deferral expected to begin to reverse over a three year period beginning in 2009.
 However, on February 17, 2009, President Obama signed into law the American Recovery and Reinvestment Act of 2009 (the "2009 Recovery Act") which extends the bonus depreciation provision of the 2008 Stimulus Act by continuing the bonus first-year depreciation deduction of 50% of the adjusted basis of qualified property placed in service during 2009.
-We estimate the cash tax benefit of the 2009 Recovery Act to be approximately \$85.0 million, of which \$55.0 million will offset the 2008 deferral that reverses in 2009, and the remaining \$30.0 million will increase our 2009 operating cash flow.
-We estimate that at December 31, 2009 the remaining tax deferral associated with the 2008 Stimulus Act and the 2009 Recovery Act will be approximately \$105.0 million of which approximately 78% will reverse in 2010 and the remainder will reverse between 2011 and 2012.
+We estimate the cash tax benefit of the 2009 Recovery Act to be approximately \$75.0 million, of which \$55.0 million will offset the 2008 deferral that reverses in 2009, and the remaining \$20.0 million will increase our 2009 operating cash flow.
+We estimate that at December 31, 2009 the remaining tax deferral associated with the 2008 Stimulus Act and the 2009 Recovery Act will be approximately \$95.0 million of which approximately 78% will reverse in 2010 and the remainder will reverse between 2011 and 2012.

 Rental Merchandise.
-A reconciliation of rental merchandise, which includes purchases for the three months ended March 31, 2009 and 2008, follows:
+A reconciliation of rental merchandise, which includes purchases, follows: